 No. The payments will still be due on your loan, just not during the forbearance period.
 A forbearance allows you time to resolve the reason that you can’t pay the regular monthly installment and get back on a regular monthly repayment schedule again.

-Forbearance in the CARES Act is broken down into two pieces; an initial period and an additional period.
-For the initial period, you may notify your mortgage servicer that you are financially affected by the COVID-19 pandemic.
+COVID-19 forbearance is broken down into two pieces; an initial period and an additional period.
+To receive the initial period, you may notify your mortgage company that you are experiencing financial hardship due to the COVID-19 pandemic.
 As mentioned above, the hardship can be direct or indirect.
 When you notify the mortgage company, you may request up to 180 days of forbearance.
 You don’t have to use the entire forbearance period if you can resume payments sooner, but the deadline to request COVID-19 forbearance is June 30, 2021.

-For the additional period, you may notify your mortgage servicer that you are still financially affected by the COVID-19 emergency and request up to 180 additional days of forbearance.
+If you need the additional period, you may notify your mortgage company that you are still experiencing hardship due to the COVID-19 pandemic and request up to 180 additional days of forbearance.
 As with the initial period of forbearance, you don’t have to use the entire period of forbearance if you can resume payments sooner.

-You simply need to contact your mortgage servicer and request a forbearance because of financial difficulties due to the COVID-19 national emergency.
+You simply need to contact your mortgage servicer and request a COVID-19 forbearance because of financial difficulties due to the COVID-19 national emergency.
 The deadline to request this forbearance is June 30, 2021.

-No. VA has notified mortgage companies that the missed payments due at the end of a forbearance period do not have to be made up in a single payment.
+No. VA has notified mortgage companies that the missed payments due at the end of a COVID-19 forbearance period do not have to be made up in a single payment.
 However, if you can make up the all the payments in a lump sum and resume making regular monthly mortgage payments, then you may do so.

 No. Your mortgage servicer can’t automatically move those payments to the end of the loan because that would alter the recorded terms of your mortgage note.
 However, if it benefits you to handle repayment this way, you and your mortgage servicer can explore a loan modification to extend the term beyond the original maturity (paid-in-full) date of the mortgage loan.
 VA allows modified loans to be extended up to 360 months (30 years), as long as the extension is 120 months (10 years) or less from the original maturity date on your mortgage note.

-It Depends.
+It depends.
 Under normal circumstances, missed or delayed payments have an impact on your credit score.
-Under the CARES Act, however, if you were current on your mortgage when the COVID-19 forbearance was granted your mortgage servicer is required to report your account as current during the forbearance period.
-Or, if you were behind on your mortgage when the COVID-19 forbearance was requested, your mortgage servicer is required to maintain the delinquent status during the forbearance period.
-If you bring your mortgage current during the forbearance period, your mortgage servicer is required to report the credit obligation or account as current.
+During the COVID-19 national emergency, however, if you were current on your mortgage when the COVID-19 forbearance was granted, your mortgage company should report your account as current.
+This may not apply if you were already behind on your mortgage when the COVID-19 forbearance was requested.
+It may be that your mortgage company has to maintain the delinquent status.
+If you bring your mortgage current, your mortgage company should report the credit obligation or account as current.

-Generally speaking, you may choose to move payments to the end of the loan by extending of the maturity date by the number of missed payments.
-However, that requires a loan modification, not a deferment.
+Generally, you and your lender could agree to "roll the payments in" to the end of the loan by extending the maturity date by the number of missed payments.
+However, that would require a loan modification.
+It would not be a deferment.